Logiqx/wsw-results/docs/ukwa/README.md

 ### Conclusions

 Tweaking the speed criteria of the UKWA Speed Championships will allow for moderately windy days to deemed as valid legs.
 The changes aren't huge and have been proposed to account for differences between the an average UKWA rider and international riders.

+Analysis of historical data has shown that 9 legs in total would have been affected between 2010 and 2023.
+It is perhaps significant that leg 2 on Wed [11 Oct 2023](https://logiqx.github.io/wsw-results/results/2023/20231011/ukwa.html) and leg 2 on Tue [18 Oct 2022](https://logiqx.github.io/wsw-results/results/2022/20221018/ukwa.html) would be deemed valid using the revised criteria.

 The "fun" series with slightly relaxed speed criteria are to encourage daily participation from all sailboards, wingboards, and kiteboards.
 These would not have official prizes or trophies, but are expected to provide riders with additional "purpose" on the less windy days.